hunterwn/foundation_model_project/README.md

   --caption-template "RAW action shot of {subject_token}, UCF stadium, high energy"
 ```

+From here you can edit the caption .txt files if you would like.

 Tweak `--subject-token` and `--caption-template` to fit your subject.
 Use the resulting directory (e.g., `artifacts/datasets/knightro`) as `--train_data_dir` when launching kohya-ss.

 ## 5. Fine-Tuning with `kohya-ss/sd-scripts`

-1. Clone the upstream project outside of `src/` (keeps provenance clear):
+1. Clone the upstream project outside of `src/`:
    ```bash
    git clone https://github.com/kohya-ss/sd-scripts external/sd-scripts
    ```